 Choosing a London hotel

 You should use our simple search to choose from a wide range of London hotel deals, offering a choice of hotels across this huge metropolis.
 That's the easy part sorted out.
-The touch part is deciding where you want to stay out of all the London hotels, and it's all about location, location, location!
+The tough part is deciding where you want to stay out of all the London hotels - it's all about location, location, location!
 Take some time to research the hotel's location and look for things like tube stops and bus stops so you know it will be easy to get around.
 Hotels in tube map zones 1 and 2 are the most likely to be expensive, but you'll get the added benefit of the attractions being closer to you - sometimes within walking distance!

 There are so many areas to choose from, so we've put together a handy London area guide to give you a feel for where you might like to stay:

 The City - staying here won't be cheap but at the weekends it's really quite quiet!
 Great transport links and you'll be able to wander the modern skyscrapers and historical buildings from your London hotel door.